-At a time when the lived-in look has entered and taken over in all of our homes, here’s an inspiring, rarefied version on the theme.
+At a time when the lived-in look has taken over in all of our homes, here’s an inspiring, rarefied version on the theme.
 London architecture firm Jonathan Tuckey Design—a member of the Remodelista Architect and Designer Directory—was presented with a four-story Regency townhouse, the longstanding home of a family involved in the art world.
-The place was well lived in, according to project architect James Moore, and the requested top-to-bottom refresh set out to embrace rather than erase all the visible everyday things.
+The place was well loved, according to project architect James Moore, and the requested top-to-bottom refresh set out to embrace rather than erase all the visible everyday things.

 “The scheme is really about creating a backdrop to their busy lives, introducing functional storage for their many objects—a curated order—while also developing themes as one moves through the house,” Moore explains.
 Of course, it helped that the family’s belongings include modernist prints and antique Venetian mirrors.
 As art collectors, the owners were particularly attuned to establishing a mood-setting palette, and wanted, says Moore, “for their art to speak—and for the architecture to have a dialogue alongside it.”